openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 ### My test opens files and sockets: do I have to close them before the test exits?

-If you want to be able to run the action in agentVM mode, then yes.
+If you want to be able to run the action in agentVM mode, then any open files and sockets must be closed before the action is completed: jtreg cannot do it for you.

 If the action will always be run in otherVM mode, then it may be good practice to close any open files and sockets, but the